-Setting aside technological and industrial changes of today, people are the same today as they were in the days of Jesus.
+If you set aside the technological and industrial changes of today, people are the same today as they were in the days of Jesus.
 If you look at Jesus’ words in the gospels and Paul’s Words in the epistles, you see that they are both telling people that they need the one and only true God.
-They are telling people that they need to forgive, they need to be kind and put evil thoughts and behaviors out of their life, and that they can’t live their life without God’s help through Jesus Christ.
+They are telling people that they need to forgive, they need to be kind, and they need to put evil thoughts and behaviors out of their life—that they can’t live their life without God’s help through Jesus Christ.
 The technology may have changed.
 The landscape and conveniences may have changed.
 Cultural ideas and behaviors may have changed, but people are still people.
 They have the same basic wants, needs, and desires.

-Here they are seven years later sitting in the sanctuary worshipping God.
+Here they are eleven years later sitting in the sanctuary worshipping God.
 They are wonderfully happy and are two people that clung to all who their Savior is.
-Just seeing them put a smile on my face!
+Just seeing them puts a smile on my face!

 Psalm 103:1-5 (NIV) Praise the Lord, O my soul; all my inmost being, praise his holy name.
 Praise the Lord, O my soul, and forget not all his benefits—who forgives all your sins and heals all your diseases, who redeems your life from the pit and crowns you with love and compassion, who satisfies your desires with good things so that your youth is renewed like the eagle’s.

 If what you’ve read today has helped you, would you like to see it help others and reach more?
 Click here and Learn More…

 If Fresh Manna is a blessing to you, let me know how.
 I’d love to hear from you!
 Write me at FreshMannaFeedback@comcast.net

 Published by Pastor Tim Burt